Skip to content

 Kia Sportage 1.6T Hybrid

-Kia Sportage in grey, static shot
+Kia Sportage in white

 • 50mpg combined

-• 129g/km CO2
+• 126g/km CO2

 The current Kia Sportage is the most premium version of this popular family SUV so far.
 Inside, the material and build quality are top-notch, coming perilously close to that you'd find in any of the Sportage's premium German rivals.
 There's also bags of room, with space for passengers in every position to stretch out, and a cavernous boot that can handily swallow all the baby gear you can throw at it.
-Plus, the fuel-saving hybrid setup still puts out a strong 229hp, letting it cover the 0-62mph sprint in less than eight seconds.
+Plus, the fuel-saving hybrid setup still puts out a strong 235hp, letting it cover the 0-62mph sprint in less than eight seconds.

 Shop used Kia Sportage cars for sale or read our Kia Sportage review